-3.1.4.1 IFRS 17 - Insurance contracts
+3.1.3.1 IFRS 17 - Insurance contracts

-IFRS 17 - Insurance Contracts was published on 18 May 2017, and an amended version was published on 25 June 2020.
+IFRS 17 - Insurance Contracts, published on 18 May 2017 and amended on 25 June 2020, was adopted by the European Union on 19 November 2021.
 IFRS 17 establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
 It replaces IFRS 4 for annual reporting periods beginning on or after 1 January 2023 (with comparative information for 2022 to be presented on the same basis).